Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/final_report.md

 these distributions, though, check out my [PowerPoint](https://github.com/Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/blob/master/Project_Presentation.pdf).

-Interruption was more promising, until I realized that it wasn't distributed across all scripts equally.
-Because DreamWorks scripts tended to mark interruption much more than the Disney scripts I ended up with some messed up and potentially misleading stats, like the bar graph below.
+Interruption, included in Lakoff's list, was more promising, until I realized that interruption marks weren't distributed across all scripts equally.
+Because
+DreamWorks scripts tended to mark interruption much more than the Disney scripts I ended up with some messed up and potentially misleading stats, like the bar graph below.

 ![png](images/inter_gen_role.png)

-This would suggest that no female villains whatsoever are interrupted, which I'm very skeptical of.
+This would suggest that no female villains whatsoever are interrupted.
+Dreamworks has exaclty one female villain (Spoiler alert--it's Rapunzel in Shrek the Third).
+Disney has a lot of female villains (the evil queen, Lady Tremaine, Maleficent, and Urusla).
+This made me very skeptical of my results.

 I also tried exploring topics by gender.
 This was an adventure that ended in nonsense results.
 See them with my old code [here](https://github.com/Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/blob/master/code/old_code/Topics_by_Gender.ipynb) and